 Located in an old house, hit up this laid back spot for breakfast.
 The Buckwheat Shortcakes were memorable as was the Baked Local Farm Egg.
 Sit outside and bring your pup.

 This may look like a hole in the wall spot for locals, but believe us, the word is out.
 Chef Brian Ashwood has lines out the door on Saturday and Sunday mornings.
 And for good reason.
-The biscuits, covered in gravy and topped with fried chicken just can’t be beat.
+The biscuits, covered in gravy and topped with fried chicken just can’t be beaten.
 Get ready for a food coma after hitting up this joint.

 Back in 1993 everyone thought Lynelle and John were crazy to open their own coffee cart.
 22 years later they have an actual storefront and are the center for local buzz and hanging out.
 In 2012 they started roasting their own coffee and now they even have gift subscriptions for those missing their local favorites.

 Ok, so we have been to many a wine tasting.
-Usually you park, enter a massive building and stand around with strangers trying tiny sips of several wines, get the slightest bit of a buzz and then leave.
+Usually, you park, enter a massive building and stand around with strangers trying tiny sips of several wines, get the slightest bit of a buzz and then leave.
 Not at Pippin Hill.
 This place is like wine Oz.
 We drove up a sweeping drive and parked across from a stunning barn and huge white tent.
 When we walked up to the barn we were greeted with one of the best damn views in Virginia.
 We were then sat down at a table overlooking said view where we ordered Spring Time Asparagus Salad, Fava Bean Ragout, Tapas and finished off with Crème Brûlée with flowering mint.
-Between courses we could wander up to the tasting tables and sample a variety of their award winning wines.
+Between courses, we could wander up to the tasting tables and sample a variety of their award-winning wines.
 And yes, we got pretty tipsy and ended up running through the vineyards.
 A cartwheel may have happened.
 This place is vino paradise.

 If you are a fan of fly fishing, ring up these boys and head out on a day’s adventure to one of the many great trout and smallmouth bass streams in the Blue Ridge Mountains, the Jackson River, the James River and the Shenandoah River.
 If you don’t have time to fish, their store is stocked with awesome gear.